 Conclusion

 Bitcoin (BTC) is the pioneering cryptocurrency, powering a secure, decentralized blockchain that redefined digital finance.
-With its finite supply, institutional adoption, and upgrades like Taproot and Lightning Network, Bitcoin remains the dominant store of value in the $3.5T crypto market.
-Its resilience and global impact cement its role as a foundation for Web3 and beyond.
+With its finite supply, growing institutional adoption, and upgrades like Taproot and the Lightning Network, Bitcoin remains the dominant store of value in the global cryptocurrency market.